MUSoC/PhySim/README.md

 ## 1. Using Qt:

-	--> Open the Simulator.pro file directly (if the extension is associated via Qt) or load the project via Qt first.
+	--> Open the PhySim.pro file directly (if the extension is associated via Qt) or load the project via Qt first.
 	--> Click on the Hammer icon (or use Ctrl+B) to build the project.
 	--> Now use the Run icon (or Ctrl+R) to run the project.